richard020389/cutepets/README.md

 cutepets
 ========

-homework for kevin's course
+homework for kevin's course.
+app for sth about cute pets.
-init for changing  .
+init app.
-another change.x
-ssh